jmswu/serialport/README.md

-# serialport
+# serialport c library
-Serial port in C
+Serial port in C for Windows